-Schools must submit a Covid-19 Safety Plan to local and state health authorities.
+Districts must submit a Covid-19 Safety Plan to local and state health authorities.
 Local health authorities have five days to approve or disapprove the plan.

-Will schools in counties in the so-called “purple” tier be allowed to reopen?
+Would schools in counties in the so-called “purple” tier be allowed to reopen?

-Will children have to attend schools that reopen?
+Would children have to attend schools that reopen?

 No. Schools will still have to offer distance learning for parents who don’t want their children to receive in-person instruction.

 What about middle and high school students?